danishprakash/danishpraka.sh/_posts/2018-01-15-write-a-shell.md

 ---
 layout: post
-title: Writing a shell in C
+title: Write a shell in C
 ---

 Ever wondered how that terminal just works?
 A more correct question would be how that shell just works?
 I had one of those too and It took me a couple of searches and a lot of reading to figure out how.
 I wrote a shell in C, first a basic and then added few more features on top of it.
 I've written the process for writing a basic shell in C.